MicaFesta/latch-security-challenge/README.md

 - Enjoy 🙂

-If you do not want to use Postman, the endpoints are the following:
+If you don't want to use Postman, here are the list of endpoints:
 ```
 GET - /ping
 GET - /get-data-name?name=micaela